arzwa/MultilocusIsland/docs/draft-hapdip2.md

-Conditional on the initial succesful establishment of such a divergent subpopulation through polygenic adaptation, whether or not speciation ensues depends on the migration rate and the extent to which local adaptation can be maintained in the face of maladaptive gene flow, and to what extent the partial reproductive isolation deriving from local adaptation may promote further divergence and strengthen reproductive isolation, either through reinforcement, coupling with intrinsic incompatibilities, or the establishment of additional locally beneficial mutations [@barton2009; @bierne2011; @butlin2018;
+Conditional on the initial succesful establishment of such a divergent subpopulation through polygenic adaptation, whether or not speciation ensues depends on the migration rate and the extent to which local adaptation can be maintained in the face of maladaptive gene flow (if any), and to what extent the partial reproductive isolation deriving from local adaptation may promote further divergence and strengthen reproductive isolation, either through reinforcement, coupling with intrinsic incompatibilities, or the establishment of additional locally beneficial mutations [@barton2009; @bierne2011;
-@kulmuni2020].
+@butlin2018; @kulmuni2020].
 In this paper, we focus on the conditions under which polygenic local adaptation can be maintained in the face of maladaptive gene flow.